Ligaya Fernando-Amilbangsa

-Ligaya Fernando-Amilbangsa is a Filipino dancer and academic known for her studies and promotion of the pangalay dance tradition of the southern Philippines and is a recipient of the Ramon Magsaysay Award.
+Ligaya Fernando-Amilbangsa (born October 9, 1942) is a Filipino dancer and academic known for her studies and promotion of the pangalay dance tradition of the southern Philippines and is a recipient of the Ramon Magsaysay Award.

 She was nominated by former senator Miriam Defensor Santiago to be included in the list of National Living Treasures or Gawad Manlilika ng Bayan (GAMABA), the highest honor bestowed on individuals who have contributed immensely on indigenous culture and arts.

 Early life

 Fernando-Amilbangsa was born in 1942.
-She was born to a prominent Catholic political family in Marikina, Metro Manila, Philippines with her father being Gil Estanislao Fernando Sr. who served as Mayor of Marikina for several years and her brother Bayani Fernando who would also be head of the Metropolitan Manila Development Authority and Mayor of Marikina.
+She was born to a prominent Catholic political family in Marikina, Metro Manila, Philippines with her father being Gil Estanislao Fernando Sr. who served as Mayor of Marikina for several years and her younger brother Bayani Fernando who would also become Mayor of Marikina and head of the Metropolitan Manila Development Authority (MMDA).
 Her mother, Remedios Flores Fernando, was a pianist.
 She was part of a folk dance troupe at her school and took some lesson in ballet at age 8 or 9.
 She also enjoyed dancing the boogie and rock 'n roll.

-She entered the Far Eastern University as an English major in 1959 where she also met her future husband.
+She entered the Far Eastern University as an English major in 1959 where she also met her future husband, Datu Punjungan Amilbangsa.